 On the right side of the interface is the frame set sequencer.

 This large scrolling area shows the frames in the current frame set.
 You can add as many frames as fit in memory.
 Click to select a frame.
 The selected frame has a red box around it.
 Double click a frame to make the picture and overlay move and resize to match.

-Click the camera button to capture the current frame on the canvas into the frame set.
+Click the camera button to capture the current frame on the canvas and add it into the frame set.

 Click the delete button to remove the selected frame from the frame set.
 There is no undo.

 Click the arrows to move the selected frame up or down (earlier or later) in the frame set.